Book of Veles: Post-Soviet era

 The Book of Veles continues to attract a wide readership.
 The growth of its popularity was observed in the 1990s - early 2000s.
 In the 1990s, the Book of Veles became popular in fantasy fiction.

 Many neopagans consider the Book a sacred text on the history and religion of the ancient Slavs.
 Slavic neopaganism (rodnovery) borrowed the pantheon, the presentation of history, and pan-Slavic ideas from the Book of Veles.
 It is widely used as a historical source and a source of religious teaching in Slavic neopaganism and by representatives of some other new religious movements, including being the primary source of the doctrine of "Prav-Yav-Nav," which was developed in Slavic neopaganism.
 The Book of Veles tells about the philanthropy of the Slavic pagan religion, which allegedly did not know of bloody sacrifices.
 Lesnoy and Mirolyubov especially emphasized this idea.
 Many neopagan movements have adopted it.
 Some native faith communities in Russia borrowed individual fragments of the text of the Book of Veles when conducting rituals.

 The Book of Veles defends "pagan values" from advancing Christianity, tells about the struggle of the Slavs with countless enemies (Goths and Huns), and promotes the idea of the unity of the Slavs.
-For these reasons, it was taken by Russian nationalists as a rallying cry in the face of a hostile Western world.
+For these reasons, it was taken by Russian nationalists as a rallying cry in the face of a supposedly hostile Western world.
 The Book of Veles became the basis for Russian and Ukrainian neopagan nationalism.

 Since the early 1980s, those who doubt the authenticity of the Book of Veles have been accused of "slandering Russian national history" and "hostility to everything Russian."
 Scientists who prove the falsity of the Book of Veles are accused of a lack of patriotism.
 Thus, Nikolai Slatin, a supporter of the authenticity of the Book of Veles and the author of his own "translation," who shares the "Hyperborean idea" of Valery Dyomin, tried to refute the arguments of scientists, in particular, reproaching them for their lack of patriotism.

 Valery Skurlatov and Valery Yemelyanov were the most prominent popularizers of the Book of Veles and were leaders of nationalist movements, with Yemelyanov being one of the founders of Russian neopaganism.
 Gennady Grinevich, an amateur epigraphist, wrote that this was a "genuine book of the 9th century."
 The Book of Veles as an authentic Slavic and "Aryan" scripture is mentioned in the works of neopagan writers Sergei Alekseev (the novel series Treasures of the Valkyrie, since 1995), Yuri Sergeev (the novel Prince's Island, 1995, where the "Shine-Book" is named in consonance), and others and influenced the ideas of these works.